-- While resting in bed, keep a pillow under your legs and at least 2-3 pillows behind your back.
-This position (beach chair position) minimizes the tension upon your new abdominal closure. - Sleep on your back with your hips flexed in a beach chair position.
-Keep your head elevated about 30 degrees and leave your knees slightly flexed.
+\ While resting in bed, keep at least 2-3 pillows behind your back.
+This position minimizes the tension upon your new breast closure.

+\ Sleep on your back with your head elevated about 30 degrees.
 These instructions aid in the quality of your scar.
 Sleep in this position for 1 week.
-After 1 week, you may sleep flat on your back. - You may resume side sleeping after 6 weeks.
+After 1 week, you may sleep flat on your back.

+\ You may resume side sleeping after 6 weeks.
+Stomach sleeping is not recommended.